 If you’re looking for more titles for your TBR list—or your neighborhood book club—I have good news: this collection of conversation-starting titles is a special preview.
-You can find loads of specially curated book lists in My Reading Life: A Book Journal, out September 21st.
+You can find more specially curated book lists in My Reading Life: A Book Journal.

 I designed this reading journal with you in mind: the readers who know that a vibrant reading life can enrich the rest of our lives as well.

 In addition to plenty of room to record what you’ve read and what you’d love to read next, it holds twenty-five book lists that feature titles from a diverse assortment of authors, genres, themes, and more, as well as seasonal reading suggestions.

 I’ve also included special pages with inspiring and smile-making literary quotes plus tips for enhancing your reading experiences you’ll refer to often, like the helpful list of ten questions that work for every book discussion that complement today’s list of wonderfully discussable books.
 (Look close at the top photo to see what I’m talking about.)

 This book journal is sleek, compact, and lays flat while writing in it—perfect for taking on the go to the library, bookstore, or your next book club gathering.

 I hope you’re interested in My Reading Life: A Book Journal.
 And I hope you find a highly discussable novel, short story collection, or memoir you can’t wait to discuss on today’s list.